Is Janitor AI the Ultimate Sandbox for Creative Minds or a Risky Setup in 2026?

 If you need a production bot (customer support, internal assistant), don’t use Janitor AI in its out-of-the-box form; pick a managed platform or build a secure stack.

-My Ratings & Short Testimonials (based on hands-on use)
+My Ratings & Short Testimonials (hands-on use)

 - Overall (suitability for hobbyists): ★★★★☆ (4 / 5) — fast, fun, creative.